openmvm/OpenMVM/README.md

 	It still lacks a lot of basic features.
 So, it is not ready for production yet.

 ### How to Install:
+	1. Rename env file to .env
-	1. Open the installer page by visiting your app URL
+	2. Open the installer page by visiting your app URL
-	2. Follow the installation steps
+	3. Follow the installation steps
-	3. Login to the Administrator area by visiting the admin url defined in the .env file: [app.baseURL]/[app.adminDir].
+	4. Login to the Administrator area by visiting the admin url defined in the .env file: [app.baseURL]/[app.adminDir].
 Use your administrator username and password.

 ### Current Features:
 	* Application installer